giancarlo-garbagnati/tableau_demos/sleepdep_demo/readme.md

 ## Dashboard

 The dashboard is only formatted for desktop and as mentioned is in an "unfinished" state.
+The KPIs highlight:
+- `Avg Sleep Hours` - Average hours of sleep a night for the participants of the study.
+- `Avg Sleep Quality Score` - The average sleep quality score for the participants (measured on a 0-20 scale).
+- `Avg Daytime Sleepiness` - Average sleepiness rating for the participants (measured on a 0-24 scale).
+There are interactive filters for the different categories in: `Age Group`, `Gender`, `BMI`, `Stress Level`, `Physical Activity`, and `Caffeine` intake for more granular looks at different demographics.
+There's an average sleep hours graph, separated by age group and gender, a pie chart of genders, a sleep quality histogram (still on that 0-24 scale), and finally a scatterplot of sleep hours against sleep quality score (trying to see if there are any apparent relationships between sleep and sleep quality as seen from this dataset).

 ## Dataset